schloepke/gamemachine/README.md

 #Game Machine

-Game Machine is a highly performant, scaleable game engine written in [Jruby](http://www.jruby.org) It is based on [Akka](http://www.akka.io), an actor based messaging system built on the JVM.
-Game machine makes it simple to write performant, scaleable code using higher level abstractions.
+Game Machine is a highly performant, scalable game engine written in [Jruby](http://www.jruby.org) It is based on [Akka](http://www.akka.io), an actor based messaging system built on the JVM.
+Game machine makes it simple to write performant, scalable code using higher level abstractions.

 Game Machine is opinionated software.
 It comes from several years of working